klauseduard/under-over-models/chapters/02-software-time-estimation.md

 - Significant changes in requirements late in the project

 Estimation models that primarily focus on typical tasks and average scenarios often fail to incorporate contingencies for these "long-tail" risks, leading to underestimation of the overall project effort and potential for delays when these unforeseen events materialize.

+From an [information entropy](06-theoretical-concepts.md#63-entropy-and-software-complexity) standpoint, these rare but high-impact events represent high-entropy elements in the project risk distribution.
+Traditional estimation models focus on low-entropy (common, predictable) events while ignoring the significant contribution of high-entropy tail events to overall project uncertainty.
+This entropically incomplete view leads to systematic underestimation of total project complexity and effort requirements.

+The concept of [negentropy](06-theoretical-concepts.md#negentropy-in-software-development) (negative entropy) provides a counterbalance—practices like comprehensive documentation, testing, and knowledge sharing act to reduce uncertainty and create more predictable outcomes in software projects.
+However, the time required for these critical negentropy-building activities themselves is often overlooked in estimation models, further contributing to the underfitting problem.

 [Back to Table of Contents](../README.md)